Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Abstract

 \section{Abstract}

 Computational simulation of chemical and biological systems using \textit{ab initio} molecular dynamics has been a challenge over decades.
 Researchers have attempted to address the problem with machine learning and fragmentation-based methods.
 However, the two approaches fail to give a satisfactory description of long-range and many-body interactions, respectively.
 Inspired by fragmentation-based methods, we propose the Long-Short-Range Message-Passing (LSR-MP) framework as a generalization of the existing equivariant graph neural networks (EGNNs) with the intent to incorporate long-range interactions efficiently and effectively.
-We apply the LSR-MP framework to the recently proposed ViSNet and demonstrate the state-of-the-art results with up to 40\% error reduction for molecules in MD22 and Chignolin datasets.
+We apply the LSR-MP framework to the recently proposed ViSNet and demonstrate the state-of-the-art results with up to 40\% MAE reduction for molecules in MD22 and Chignolin datasets.
 Consistent improvements to various EGNNs will also be discussed to illustrate the general applicability and robustness of our LSR-MP framework.
+The code for our experiments and trained model weights could be found at \url{https://github.com/liyy2/LSR-MP}.